jschuh23/jschuh23/README.md

 # Janelle Schuh

-In May 2020,after working more than 20 years in the animal care field, I began my journey into the field of web development and design.
-My previous work experiences have honed my problem solving and written/verbal communication abilities.
-I can effectively self-manage during independent projects and also enjoy collaborating in a team setting.
-I am a highly-motivated, self-sufficient fast learner with a strong work ethic and have been working diligently this past year to learn front-end web development and design!
+I am a self-taught frontend web developer passionate about design and accessibility.
+I have experience building mobile-first websites using semantic HTML, CSS, Sass and, most recently, JavaScript.
+Additionally, I have more than ten years of professional management experience which has enhanced my leadership skills, problem solving capabilities and written/verbal communication techniques.
+I enjoy collaborating in a team setting and can also effectively self-manage during independent projects.
+Overall, I am a highly-motivated, self-sufficient fast learner with a strong work ethic and am dedicated toward my new career pursuit.

 <br/>